 Developers/investors are primarily interested in the following aspects of a mortgage loan,

 - The amount of the loan

 - The term to maturity

 - The prepayment provisions

-To prevent loan default, promissory note frequently incorporates following devices,
+To prevent loan default, a promissory note frequently incorporates the following devices,

 - Due-on-Sale provision